gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-publicmodels-IndexStatusResponse-gij-self-managed.md

 ## getThreadId()
-Reindex thread id.
+Reindex the thread id.

 ## isFinished()
-Returns whether the reindex is finished.
+Returns whether the reindex is finished (true) or not (false).